-- Display common courtesy to all ("please", "thank you", etc.) - Speak and listen respectfully - Be compassionate with others (respectful and supportive to others) - Refrain from all types of harassment and discrimination of any kind to students and staff - Do not participate in inappropriate displays of a sexual nature in school or at school activities - Do not chew gum in any building at any time, whether school days, weekends or holidays, and whether before, during, or after school - No sexual harassment or discrimination. - Respect for the environment - Take pride in your school - Respect property of others and the school - Consume food only in places where it is allowed - Display appropriate cafeteria manners - Maintain clean, orderly cubbies - No running or shouting in the corridors, or talking in cluster before school
+- Keep all body parts to yourself (e.g. no touching, grabbing, kicking, or shoving of any kind at any time) - Display common courtesy to all ("please", "thank you", etc.) - Speak and listen respectfully - Be compassionate with others (respectful and supportive to others) - Refrain from all types of harassment and discrimination of any kind to students and staff - Do not participate in inappropriate displays of a sexual nature in school or at school activities

+Respect for the environment

+- Take pride in your school

+- Respect property of others and the school

+- Consume food only in places where it is allowed

+- Display appropriate cafeteria manners

+- Maintain clean, orderly cubbies